mrweber2/gen-subtyping-data/README.md

 	-m inputVariants.tsv
 ```

-Needs to be internally edited currently.
+Needs to be edited for more general usage.
 Will update soon.

 ## To-Do
 ```